-The Nafziger-Auvinen political economy approach (2003, pp. 138-140) analyses the behaviour of ruling elites during periods of Darwinian pressures and food crises.
+The Nafziger-Auvinen (2003: 138-40) political economy approach analyses the behaviour of ruling elites during periods of Darwinian pressures and food crises.
 This approach goes beyond Sen to examine ruling elites' deliberate withholding of entitlement, or even use of violence, to achieve their goals of acquiring or maintaining power, which often involves benefits at the expenses of other segments of the population.
 Thus, according to this political economy analysis, Mao's effort to increase control (and reduce the influence of pragmatist Liu Shaochi) through collective-intensive water projects during the 1958-60 Great Leap Forward contributed to China's famine, in which per capita food production from 1957-59 to 1959-61 dropped 25 per cent.
-Indeed amid Mao's campaign for increasing collectivization in 1959, the pressure of the party establishment contributed to false reports of bumper crops (Prybyla 1970, pp. 264-69; Lardy 1983, pp. 152-53; Putterman 1993, p.
-11; Ravallion 1997, pp. 1225-26).
+Indeed amid Mao's campaign for increasing collectivization in 1959, the pressure of the party establishment contributed to false reports of bumper crops.17

-Sen's (1981, p.
-44) "entitlement approach to starvation and famine concentrates on the ability of people to command food through the legal means available in the society" and not "for example illegal transfers (e.g. looting)."
-Sen, using this approach, turns a blind eye to the possibility that the state may be the cause of famine through deliberate policy to transfer resources and food entitlements from a politically marginal group to a politically favoured one.
-To be sure, Jean Drèze and Amartya Sen (1989, pp. 5-6) point out that, "The dependence of one group's ability to command food on its relative position and comparative power vis-à-vis other groups can be especially important in a market economy."
+Sen's (1981: 44) 'entitlement approach to starvation and famine concentrates on the ability of people to command food through the legal means available in the society' and not 'for example illegal transfers (e.g. looting)'.18 Sen, using this approach, turns a blind eye to the possibility that the state may be the cause of famine through deliberate policy to transfer resources and food entitlements from a politically marginal group to a politically favoured one.
+To be sure, Jean Drèze and Amartya Sen (1989: 5-6) point out that, 'The dependence of one group's ability to command food on its relative position and comparative power vis-à-vis other groups can be especially important in a market economy.'
 But for Sen and his coauthor, famines and food shortages result from entitlement and state policy failure, and not from state action to damage the food entitlements of a group.
 They attribute the Soviet famines of the 1930s and the Kampuchean famines of the late 1970s to inflexible government policies that undermined the power of particular sections of the population to command food.
-Drèze and Sen's emphasis is on the need for public action by a benign state, making decisions about more or less food entitlements, rather than an ill-intentioned state, with much of the population facing a dog-eat-dog existence, making decisions to intervene in favour of one group at the expense of another and its food entitlement.
-For Drèze and Sen (1989, pp.17-8), avoiding famine involves the "division of benefits [from the] differential pulls coming from divergent interest groups," not stopping the denial of groups' entitlements to food illegally or extra-legally.
+Drèze